Chrisplus/MuseLogger/README.md

 ## Features
 * search and connect to the Muse device.
-* log EEG data(currently includes raw eeg data, absolute alpha power and absolute beta power) in CSV format.
+* log EEG data (currently includes raw EEG data, absolute alpha band power and absolute beta band power) in CSV format.
 * indicate the status of each channel.
-* visualize EEG data on phones' screen in real time.
+* visualize EEG data on the phone's screen in real time.

 ## Screenshots
 <p align="center">